Institute of Chemical Technology: Academics

 ICT offers three degrees at undergraduate level: B.Tech.
 (Bachelor of Technology), B.Chem.Eng.
 (Bachelor of Chemical Engineering), B.Pharm.
 (Bachelor of Pharmacy).
 The institute offers several courses at the masters level which specialize in Chemical Technology, Chemical Engineering, Pharmacy and general science courses.
 ICT is accredited by AICTE, NAAC, NBA, NIRF.
-The off campuses of ICT at Bhubaneswar and Jalna also provide an 5-year Integrated M.Tech. in Chemical Engineering course as Majors and some additional branches as Minors, which is one of a kind in India as it consists of a trimester based system with alternate academic and industry trimesters.
+The off campuses of ICT at Bhubaneswar and Jalna also provide a 5-year Integrated M.Tech. in Chemical Engineering course as Majors and some additional branches as Minors, which is one of a kind in India as it consists of a trimester based system with alternate academic and industry trimesters.
 The Bhubaneswar Campus has also started an Executive M.Tech. programme which is a joint degree programme of ICT Mumbai and IIT Kharagpur making it the first state public university to provide a joint degree with an IIT in the country.

 Faculty and Student Support

 The ICT has sanctioned positions of 108 faculty (29 Professors, 38 Associate Professors and 41 Assistant Professors) and a support staff of 240.
 There are 114 visiting faculties (who typically are industry researchers), 7 emeritus faculties, and 4 adjuncts.
 The ICT has a tradition of establishment of endowments with an objective of supporting faculty positions, foreign travel assistance, merit-cum-means scholarships, staff welfare, library, campus development, research fellowships and seed money for research by young faculty.
 There are 90 faculty endowments in the institute.
 All these endowments have been established through generous donations by alumni, industries, philanthropists and well wishers.
 Only part of the interest (up to 50-70%) is used towards the purpose of the endowment and the remaining is invested back into the corpus.
 There are 22 endowment chairs, as well as 49 visiting fellowships which helps attract the best professionals to the institute from all over the world who interact with UG and PG students, faculty and alumni.
 The honoraria range from ₹ 5000 to 1.25 lakhs for a period of one day to 15 days.
 Some eminent faculty from institutes such as MIT, Purdue, Cambridge, Monash, UC Berkeley, UCSB, Montreal have taught UG and PG courses in ICT under these endowments.
 These lectures will form part of audit courses for research students.
 Besides, public lectures are organized under each endowment.
 Each academic year, 251 students are supported through under merit-cum-means scholarships.
 The range is ₹3000-75,000 per year per person through several endowments, private trust and annual commitments by alumni.
 All economically deprived students are given assistance in the form of tuition fees, hostel fees, mess bills and travel assistance to present papers in national conferences.